Hamlib/Hamlib/README.md

 Hamlib is entirely developed using GNU tools, under various Linux systems.
 The library may be recompiled by the familiar "three step":

+Note: if ./configure does not exist run ./bootstrap first

         ./configure
         make
         sudo make install